helpmefindlaw/docs/docs/product-overview/workforce/overview.md

 - **Pre-Trained Assistants**: Our virtual assistants come pre-trained in core legal tasks, allowing them to integrate seamlessly into your firm’s operations from day one.
 - **Customisable Roles**: You can further train your assistants using your firm's specific documents, templates, and data, ensuring they perform tasks in line with your internal processes.

-By utilising LawMe’s virtual workforce, you can focus on providing high-quality legal services to your clients while allowing the virtual team to manage routine, repetitive tasks efficiently.
+By utilising Lawme’s virtual workforce, you can focus on providing high-quality legal services to your clients while allowing the virtual team to manage routine, repetitive tasks efficiently.